dwave-examples/qboost/README.md

 ## Code Overview

-Given a set of `N` weak classifiers, the objective is to construct a strong classifier by selecting a subset of weak classifiers.
-QBoost does this by formulating an optimization problem in which the objective is to minimize the squared loss between the actual and predicted targets with the strong classifier.
+Boosting methods construct a strong classifier by intelligently combining a set of weak classifiers.
+Given a set of `N` weak classifiers, QBoost solves an optimization problem to select weak classifiers.
+The objective of this optimization problem is to minimize the strong classifier's squared loss between actual and predicted targets.
 A regularization term is also included to penalize complex models that include more weak classifiers.
 The resulting optimization problem can be written as [1]:

 ![Objective](images/objective.png)